Onward (film): Development

 While directing Monsters University (2013), Dan Scanlon was encouraged to develop personal stories.
 He did not talk to his brother about the film, because he wanted to keep him in the dark as these movies take so long to make.
-In July 2017, Pixar announced a "suburban fantasy world" film at the D23 Expo, with Scanlon directing and Kori Rae producing.
-The film was inspired by the death of Scanlon's father, when he and his older brother were very young children, and their relationship with each other.
-He decided to write the story after hearing an audio clip of his father.
+In July 2017, then-studio head of Pixar John Lasseter announced that a "suburban fantasy world" film at the D23 Expo was in development, with Scanlon directing and Kori Rae producing.
+The film was inspired by the death of Scanlon's father, when he was just a year old and his older brother only three, and their relationship with each other.
+They had seen home videos about their father, but there was no audio.
+Scanlon became inspired to write the story after a family member found an old cassette with his father's voice on it.
+He listened to it along with his brother and mother, and at the very end just two words from the father could be heard; "Hii" and "Goodbye", which Scanlon described as "magical".
 On December 12, 2018, the title was revealed.
 In 2019, Jason Headley and Keith Bunin were hired to rewrite the screenplay and story.
 According to Scanlon, Onward spent six years in development.

 Casting

 On December 12, 2018, Tom Holland, Chris Pratt, Julia Louis-Dreyfus and Octavia Spencer were announced as starring in the film.
 While having recorded most of their lines separately, Holland and Pratt had some of their recording sessions together since, according to Scanlon, "they've worked together before and hung out together."
 Rae stated that Holland and Pratt improvised some of their lines while recording together.
 On December 17, 2019, Ali Wong, Lena Waithe and Mel Rodriguez joined the cast of the film.
 On February 18, 2020, Wilmer Valderrama, Tracey Ullman, Kyle Bornheimer, and George Psarras were revealed to have voice roles as well, and John Ratzenberger's appearance was officially confirmed.